 Analysis of Poem "Hymn to Intellectual Beauty" by Percy Bysshe Shelley

-Percy Bysshe Shelley and "Hymn to Intellectual Beauty"
+Percy Bysshe Shelley And A Summary of "Hymn to Intellectual Beauty"

 Hymn To Intellectual Beauty, written in the summer of 1816 and published in 1817, is Shelley's attempt to shape abstraction and define the Spirit of Beauty, the awful Loveliness, which to him was worthy of worship.